bakdata/quick/docs/docs/roadmap.md

 * Providing DateTime support
 * Addressing limitations and extending range queries, which means giving users a possibility to:
-    * make a range exclusively on values
+    * make a range over the value field
     * make a range exclusively on keys
     * make a range query with a composite key
     * make a range using DateTime